apache/skywalking/docs/en/setup/backend/dynamic-config-configmap.md

-# Dynamic Configuration Kuberbetes Configmap Implementation
+# Dynamic Configuration Kubernetes Configmap Implementation

 [configmap](https://kubernetes.io/docs/concepts/configuration/configmap/) is also supported as a Dynamic Configuration Center (DCC).
 To use it, please configure it as follows: